bilalbinameer/docker-secure-registry/README.md

 Type "your-server-ip" in it and press enter.

-The generated ca.crt file is the CA certificate and will be used by clients and this server too.
+The generated myregistry.crt file is the CA certificate and will be used by clients and this server too.

 ##########STEP 8##########